AustenConrad/mql4zmq/examples/README.markdown

 in microseconds (formatted to nicely work with matplotlib via the date2num function).

 ## mql4zmq_bridge.mq4 (STILL IN DEVELOPMENT)
-This is an example bridge to show easy it is to develop one using MQL4ZMQ.
+This is an example bridge to show how easy it is to develop one using MQL4ZMQ.
 I am only adding parts as my current projects need them.
 Eventually, this will be a complete example.
 Until then, it will be largely undocumented; for reference only.